salkantay trek group photo

 Last day!
 We will have breakfast with fruit, juice and a snack that will fill us with energy for the last stage of this adventure.
 At the time indicated by the guide (according to the assigned entrance time to Machu Picchu), we will head to the citadel.
 You will be able to decide whether to climb up to Machu Picchu walking the almost 2 hours uphill route, or take the bus that will take you to the access in just 30 minutes.

-For those of you who have chosen to walk up, you will do it according to the assigned schedule (from 6:00 to 7:00 in the morning).
+For those of you who have chosen to walk up, you will do it according to the assigned schedule (from 6:00am to 7:00am).

 Please note that the bus between Aguas Calientes and Machu Picchu Picchu is not included but you can buy the tickets there directly.